rushurov074/ColemanOS/README.md

 It also features a live Weather app for the weather in Buffalo, NY.
 It uses the API from Open-Meteo.

+Finally, it has a cool quote generator with most of his popular quotes!

 DISCLAIMER: AI WAS USED!
 I used Gemini to explain the guide when it got confusing, explain errors in my code, and explain how to use an API in JavaScript.